-Turkey’s population is approximately 80 million (in addition, there are very sizeable refugee communities in Turkey, including over 3 million registered Syrian refugees as of July 2016).The vast majority (98%-99%) are Muslim, and a quarter of those are Alevis (a small offshoot of Shi’a Islam).
-Christians in Turkey include indigenous Christian communities, Turkish Christian believers from Muslim backgrounds, and expatriates (including refugees).
+Turkey’s population is approximately 85 million and, according to the World Bank, hosts more than four million asylum seekers and refugees.The vast majority of Turkish citizens (98-99 per cent) are Muslim, with a quarter of those being Alevis (a small offshoot of Shi’a Islam).
+Christians in Turkey include indigenous Christian communities, Turkish Christian believers from Muslim backgrounds, and expatriates (including asylum seekers and refugees).
 The largest Christian group is the Armenian Apostolic Church, followed by the Syriac Orthodox Church.
 Istanbul remains the seat of the Ecumenical Patriarch of the Eastern Orthodox Church; the Patriarch is recognised by the Government as the leader of the very small Greek Orthodox community.
-Also present are churches belonging to the Catholic rite (Armenian, Syriac, Chaldean and Latin), Anglican churches and other evangelical churches, many of which belong to the Association of Protestant Churches (TeK).
+Also present are churches belonging to the Catholic rite (Armenian, Syriac, Chaldean, and Latin), Anglican churches and other evangelical churches, many of which belong to the Association of Protestant Churches (TeK).

-Turkey ratified the European Convention on Human Rights (ECHR) on 18th May 1954 and the International Covenant on Civil and Political Rights (ICCPR) on 23rd September 2003.
+Turkey ratified the European Convention on Human Rights (ECHR) on 18 May 1954 and the International Covenant on Civil and Political Rights (ICCPR) on 23 September 2003.
 Both the Convention and the Covenant uphold the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion, and the principle of non-discrimination.
 Turkey’s ratification of the ECHR was made without reservation.
-Ratification of the ICCPR was made with a reservation that provisions relating to ethnic, religious and linguistic minorities would be interpreted in accordance with related provisions in the Turkish constitution.
+Ratification of the ICCPR was made with a reservation that provisions relating to ethnic, religious, and linguistic minorities would be interpreted in accordance with related provisions in the Turkish constitution.